Sierreño Requinto Guitar Setup

 The Requinto (12-String Guitar)

 A requinto guitar, often with a cutout body, is a smaller version of a classical acoustic guitar.
-It is tuned a fourth higher than a standard classical guitar, to A2-D3-G3-C4-E4-A4.
+For Requinto guitar tuning, the guitar is tuned a fourth higher than a standard classical guitar, to A2-D3-G3-C4-E4-A4.
 Regarding the Requinto, an article on Reverb.com states, “In Sierreño music, the 12-string guitar or requinto is preferred in part due to its higher range, allowing players to approximate the sound of a bajo sexto and play melodic arrangements in clusters of 16th notes, usually in the first two courses.”1.

 Sierreño Style Tuning